awsdocs/iam-user-guide/doc_source/troubleshoot_iam-ec2.md

 To access temporary security credentials on your EC2 instance, you must first use the IAM console to create a role\.
 Then you launch an EC2 instance that uses that role and examine the running instance\.
 For more information, see **How Do I Get Started?** in [Using an IAM role to grant permissions to applications running on Amazon EC2 instances](id_roles_use_switch-role-ec2.md)\.

 If you still can't access your temporary security credentials on your EC2 instance, check the following:
-+ Can you access another part of the instance metadata service \(IMDS\)?
++ Can you access another part of the Instance Metadata Service \(IMDS\)?
 If not, check that you have no firewall rules blocking access to requests to the IMDS\.

   ```
   [ec2-user@domU-12-31-39-0A-8D-DE ~]$ GET http://169.254.169.254/latest/meta-data/hostname; echo
   ```
 + Does the `iam` subtree of the IMDS exist?
-If not, verify that your instance has an IAM instance profile associated with it by calling the EC2 `DescribeInstances` API operation or using the aws ec2 `aws ec2 describe-instances` CLI command\.
+If not, verify that your instance has an IAM instance profile associated with it by calling the EC2 `DescribeInstances` API operation or using the `aws ec2 describe-instances` CLI command\.

   ```
   [ec2-user@domU-12-31-39-0A-8D-DE ~]$ GET http://169.254.169.254/latest/meta-data/iam; echo